 BLUF: What are the best tactical jeans?

-An unofficial, unscientific, and partially inebriated poll of our contributors here puts the following denim jeans (from among those we’ve worn) as our current Top 3.
+An unofficial, unscientific, and partially inebriated poll of our contributors here puts the following denim jeans (from among those we’ve worn) as our team’s current Top 3.
+Your mileage may vary.

 Additional options are reviewed below (scroll down).